Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

 - Note the mandatory and optional parameters in the [**Parameters**](https://github.com/Azure/bicep-registry-modules/blob/main/avm/res/key-vault/vault/README.md#Parameters) section.
 - Review [**Usage examples**](https://github.com/Azure/bicep-registry-modules/blob/main/avm/res/key-vault/vault/README.md#Usage-examples).
 AVM modules are developed including multiple tests.
 They can be found under the **`tests`** folder and are used as the basis of the usage examples, therefore they are always up-to-date and deployable.

-We want to deploy a secret in a new Key Vault instance, without needing to provide other parameters.
+In our example, we want to deploy a secret in a new Key Vault instance without needing to provide other parameters.
 AVM not only provides these, but it also does it with security and reliability being core principles, as the default settings apply the recommendations of the [Well Architected Framework](/Azure-Verified-Modules/faq/#what-does-avm-mean-by-waf-aligned) where possible and appropriate.

 Note how [Example 2](https://github.com/Azure/bicep-registry-modules/tree/main/avm/res/key-vault/vault#example-2-using-only-defaults) seems to do pretty much what we want to achieve.